It was move-in day at Northeastern, and Liam Walsh needed some help.

-Walsh improved incrementally each of his first three seasons, but the 2018-19 season (the year he also played alongside McDonough) is when he took off.
-After notching a combined 15 goals in his first three seasons with the RoughRiders, he scored 25 goals his last year, the team’s second best mark.
+Walsh improved incrementally each of his first three seasons, but the 2018-19 season — the year he also played alongside McDonough — is when he took off.
+After notching a combined 15 goals in his first three seasons with the RoughRiders, he scored 25 goals in his final year, which was the team’s second-best mark.

 “It was great watching him grow up here for four years, every year he got better as a leader, better as a player,” Carlson said.
 “He almost became like an assistant coach of the program in his final season, he was just so schooled in what we were doing and how we wanted to play and how we wanted to act.”

-Despite Walsh providing a steady hand, McDonough’s transition to Cedar Rapids still wasn’t easy.
-After playing nearly his entire prep career close to home in Massachusetts, moving halfway across the country was a big adjustment.
+Despite Walsh providing a steady hand, McDonough’s transition to Cedar Rapids wasn’t easy at first.
+After playing nearly his entire prep career close to home in Massachusetts, moving halfway across the country as a teenager was a big adjustment.

 “I think the first few weeks and months were difficult.
 I was out of the lineup for a bit.
 So it definitely wasn’t easy, living away from home was a bit difficult at the beginning,” McDonough said.
 “But once I started to get comfortable, it was great.
 It really was a huge year for me.”

-Both McDonough and Walsh remember McDonough’s first goal as a RoughRider, which Walsh assisted on.
+Both McDonough and Walsh recall McDonough’s first goal as a RoughRider, which Walsh assisted on.
 As the two tell it now, the opposing defender slipped on the ice, leading to a 2-on-1 breakaway where Walsh fed McDonough a backdoor tap for an easy score.
-It was the first of 25 goals, including the postseason, that McDonough scored during the year.
+It the first of 25 goals, including the postseason, that McDonough scored during his lone season in Iowa.